 Did you know Queen’s has an apiary on west campus?
 Pretty cool right?

 Bee pollinators in urban areas help ensure the health and survival of plants, flowers, and trees.
 This living lab supports experiential learning and local food production while improving the campus ecosystem and increasing awareness of environmental sustainability within the community.
+Two new wildflower garden plots at the adjacent community garden support these pollinators.

 Fair Trade Campus